cdcd72/gitlab-cleanup/README.md

 access_token='12341234'
 ```

 and run the script.
-It will first output the GitLab version you are using (Currently tested with 13.11.3).
+It will first output the GitLab version you are using (Currently tested with 15.11.1).
 And verify the id and token you just provided.

 ```
 gitlab_cleanup$ ./delete_artifacts.py
 GET /version
 <Response [200]>
-Using GitLab version 13.11.3.
-Tested with 13.11.3
+Using GitLab version 15.11.1.
 GET /projects/6733/jobs
 <Response [200]>
 WARNING: This will delete all artifacts.
 Job logs will remain be available.
 Press Enter to continue...